 Interview with Phyllis Duguid as part of the Women Pioneers Oral History Project

 Mrs. Bates discusses the difficulties of working on a fruit block at Berri while her husband was serving during WWI.

 Queenie and Harry Chapman and their three children became Housing Trust tenants at Port Augusta in 1956

-The State Library's Archival Field Officer - telephone 08 8207 7260 - provides advice on designing and managing an oral history project and ongoing support once the project is underway.
-One day introductory oral history workshops are run twice a year explaining the stages involved in organising an interviewing program, conducting interviews and developing documentation for the interviews such as labelling, summaries, conditions of use forms and transcripts.
+The State Library - telephone 08 8207 7344, email SLSAOralHistory@sa.gov.au - provides advice on designing and managing an oral history project and ongoing support once the project is underway.
+One day introductory oral history workshops are run throughout the year by Oral History Australia SA/NT with support from the State Library.
+These workshops explain the stages involved in organising an interviewing program, conducting and recording interviews and developing documentation for the interviews such as labelling, summaries, conditions of use forms and transcripts.

-Copies of the Oral history handbook by Beth Robertson can be purchased at the Copy Centre in the Library or by sending $28 to the Oral History Association of Australia (SA Branch) Inc, PO Box 3113, Unley SA 5061.
+Copies of the Oral history handbook by Beth Robertson can be purchased from Oral History Australia, SA/NT Inc, PO Box 3113, Unley SA 5061.
 Copies are also available through interlibrary loan at local public libraries.
 This is an excellent publication for anyone working in the field of oral history.